Linfield University logo

 About Linfield University

-Linfield University: Nurturing learning, life, and community in Oregon since 1858.
+Discover Linfield University: A liberal arts legacy connecting learning, life, and community since 1858.

 Key Highlights